 If your audience is more advanced, we can certainly talk about using strobes for their photography.
 If they are new to artificial lights, I can talk about constant light sources.

-These discussions are for those who are sick and tired of working for free, for very little money or getting paid a bag of potatoes for an entire photo shoot.
-These talks are all about HOW to find and get higher paying clients that will pay a 4-figure day rate for food photography – these are the types of clients I’ve been shooting for during my career.
-There are plenty of clients that respect food photographers – the trick is learning how to find them and learning what’s involved with working with those kinds of clients.
+Are you sick and tired of working for free, for very little money or getting paid a bag of potatoes for an entire photo shoot?
+These talks are all about HOW to find and get higher paying clients that will pay a 4-figure day rate for food photography – these are the types of clients I’ve been shooting for during my career – the ad agencies or bigger brand type of clients.
+There are plenty of clients that respect photographers – the trick is learning how to find them and learning what’s involved with working with those kinds of clients.